Skip to main content

 Sharing

-Do the following to prepare the volume for sharing:
+To prepare a volume for sharing:

 • Run the following commands: